 Creating and managing a winning awards program means paying attention to the details.
-So you want to make sure you tick all the boxes, starting with the basics and moving onto the more advanced stuff.
+So, if you want to succeed in this endeavor, every element and program phase is important.
+Namely, you want to make sure you tick all the boxes, starting with the basics and moving onto the more advanced stuff.

 Knowing your audience is central to everything you do for the rest of the awards.
 It’s probably the single most important element of your strategy.
-Do your research, and make sure you have identified and profiled your target audience well, so you can plan the rest of your awards well.
+Do your research, and make sure you have identified and profiled your target audience well, so you can plan the rest of your awards accordingly.

 An awards competition usually has 4 main phases: